Holographic Versatile Disc: Technology

 Current optical storage saves one bit per pulse, and the HVD alliance hoped to improve this efficiency with capabilities of around 60,000 bits per pulse in an inverted, truncated cone shape that has a 200 μm diameter at the bottom and a 500 μm diameter at the top.
 High densities are possible by moving these closer on the tracks: 100 GB at 18 μm separation, 200 GB at 13 μm, 500 GB at 8 μm, and most demonstrated of 5 TB for 3 μm on a 10 cm disc.

 The system used a green laser, with an output power of 1 watt which is high power for a consumer device laser.
 Possible solutions include improving the sensitivity of the polymer used, or developing and commoditizing a laser capable of higher power output while being suitable for a consumer unit.

 Competing technologies

 HVD is not the only technology in high-capacity, holographic storage media.

 InPhase Technologies was developing a rival holographic format called Tapestry Media, which they claimed would eventually store 1.6 TB with a data transfer rate of 120 MB/s, and several companies are developing TB-level discs based on 3D optical data storage technology.
 Such large optical storage capacities compete favorably with the Blu-ray Disc format.

-However, in 2006, holographic drives were projected to initially cost around US$15,000, and a single disc around US$120–180, although prices were expected to fall steadily.
-Since InPhase Technologies was unable to deliver their promised product, they ran out of funds and went bankrupt in 2010.
+In 2006, holographic drives were projected to initially cost around US$15,000, and a single disc around US$120–180, although prices were expected to fall steadily.
+InPhase Technologies was unable to deliver their promised product as they ran out of funds and went bankrupt in 2010.